mnemonic-no/pdblist/README.md

 The PDB string may contain information about the build environment, such as username.

 Also, in some cases, the PDB file name is attempted hidden (overwritten after compile) but the debug section is still there.
-An empty PDF filename is a potensial warning flag.
+An empty PDB filename is a potensial warning flag.

 ## Usage